indrimuska/angular-moment-picker/README.md

 ## Options

-To configure Angular Moment Picker you have to append to your block or your input the attribute options you want to set.
+To configure Angular Moment Picker you have to add to your element or your input the attribute relative to the options you want to set.

 ```html
 <div moment-picker="ctrl.birthday" locale="fr" format="LL">